-The Data Incubator is an intensive six-week fellowship that prepares the best science and engineering PhDs to work as data scientists and quants.
+The Data Incubator is an intensive six-week fellowship that prepares the best scientists and engineers with advanced degrees to work as data scientists and quants.
 It identifies fellows who already have the 90% difficult-to-learn skills and equips them with the last 10%: the tools and technology stack that make them self-sufficient, productive contributors.
 The program is free for fellows.
 Employers only pay a tuition fee if they successfully hire.
-Fellows have the option to participate in the program either in person in NYC or electronically.
+Fellows have the option to participate in the program either in person in NYC, Washington DC, or electronically.

 Training that links your analytical skills to job opportunities